 Where just a few days ago, the tulips were barely emerging from the soil, today I see they’ve grown by several inches.

-I was making coffee and heard birdsong out on the patio.
-I saw a little titmouse wren, actually quite a few of them, flitting from spot to spot rapidly, as they are wont to do.
+I was making coffee and heard the birds out on the patio.
+I saw a little titmouse wren, actually quite a few of them, flitting from spot to spot, as they are wont to do.

 The robin sits at the top of the still naked branches and calls out.
 It reminds me of the town crier.

 The mockingbird sings a myriad of songs, all that’s in its vast repertoire.

 The red male cardinal calls to his mate.

 I grab my camera, go outside and stand still.
 Watching, waiting.
 Trying to pinpoint where they took off to when I opened the door and startled them.

 Abi Sunning On The Patio:

 Abi goes out and gets in a chair and lays in the sun, one of her favorite places.

 Charlie walks about searching and inspecting and sniffing.